ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

-* Finally, if the other two groups of directories fail to locate the desired library, the dynamic linker searches the default directories, ``/usr/lib`` or such other directories as may be specified by the supplement for a given processor.
+* Finally, if the other two groups of directories fail to locate the desired library, the dynamic linker searches the default directories, ``/usr/lib`` or such other directories as may be specified by the psABI supplement.

 When the dynamic linker is searching for shared objects, it is not a fatal error if an ELF file with the wrong attributes